Dec 9, 2022

 * Things to look out for when you step out your door

-* Libraries and Tourist Information Offices help for inspiration
+* Libraries and Tourist Information Offices help for

 * Interesting things are often relative and subjective